brossetti/important-siblings/README.md

 File Path: /path/to/important-siblings/myproject1/myclass.py
 ```

 Perfect, we can still import `MyClass` when our modules are setup as a package.
 The down side is that we are much more restricted in how we can execute `myscript.py`.
 To remove this limitation, you can take the extra step of installing our local package into `site-packages` using the `pip install -e` command.
-Doing so will add the path to your package onto `sys.path`.
+This will create a symlink inside `site-packages` to your local package directory.
+Since `site-packages` is already on `sys.path`, Python will always be able to find your local package.
+Keep in mind that you will also need to include a `setup.py` file in your root package if you want to use `pip install -e`.

 Interestingly, we don't really need the `__init__.py` file to make this package solution work.
 Python has two types of packages: (1) [regular packages](https://docs.python.org/3/glossary.html#term-regular-package) and (2) [namespace packages](https://docs.python.org/3/glossary.html#term-namespace-package).
 What we just saw was a regular package (i.e., anything that includes `__init__.py` files).
 [Namespace package](https://www.python.org/dev/peps/pep-0420/) are intended to allow single Python packages to be spread across multiple directories.
 They are implicitly created and initialized when Python is searching for the module of an `import` statement.